Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 The fourth core competency in the CRSJ counselling model (Collins, 2018) places culture and cultural identities of both counsellor and client within the context of their lives, paying particular attention to the ways in which each individual in the counsellor–client relationship may be negatively impacted by various forms of cultural oppression.
 Systemic injustices and inequities, often conceptualized in terms of social determinants of health (Commission on Social Determinants of Health, 2008; McNair, 2017), are foundational to understanding client presenting concerns (Arthur & Collins, 2016; Fellner, John, & Cottell, 2016).
 This shift away from an individualistic to a systemic lens is evident in feminist, narrative, multicultural, and social justice approaches to counselling (Brown, 2010; Jean Baker Miller Training Institute, 2017; Sterling, Gartner, Woodford, & Fisher, 2017).
 It is critical for learners to recognize the impact of various *isms on client health and well-being and to assess actively experiences of cultural, institutional, and systemic oppression.
 In colonial nations, many people still struggle to embrace the truth of ongoing processes of colonization and the intergenerational effects of colonial violence (Truth and Reconciliation Commission of Canada, 2015).
 I recognize the importance, from my own personal and professional experience, for learners to actively wrestle with their positioning within the colonial relationship (Collins & Arthur, 2018; Fellner et al., 2016).

-One of the most profound examples of othering and cultural oppression occurred through the process of colonization, whereby colonial/settler populations took by force the lands of Indigenous peoples throughout the world and began a process of cultural genocide and forced assimilation that continues to have dramatic effects on the health and well-being of Indigenous peoples to this day.
+One of the most profound examples of othering and cultural oppression occurred through the process of colonization, whereby colonial/settler populations used force to take the lands of Indigenous peoples throughout the world, and then began a process of cultural genocide and forced assimilation that continues to have dramatic effects on the health and well-being of Indigenous peoples to this day.
 Canadians are currently being invited into a process of reconciliation with Indigenous peoples that begins by acknowledging the truth of their lived experiences as individuals and peoples.

-Watch one or two of the following short documentaries to get a sense of the residential school system, which was a colonialist tool for forced eradication of language, culture, and spirituality, as well as the 60s scoop, in which Indigenous children were apprehended and placed in non-Indigenous foster homes.
+Watch one or two of the following short documentaries to get a sense of the residential school system, which was a colonialist tool for the forced eradication of Indigenous language, culture, and spirituality; and of the 60s scoop, in which Indigenous children were apprehended and placed in non-Indigenous foster homes.

 © CBC News, The National (2015, June 2)